 Joint mobilization and joint manipulations

-Basically, we are using are hands to move your joints in a specific way.
-Think of a joint mobilization as “wiggling” your joint around in a particular direction, speed and amplitude.
-A joint manipulation is a small, high velocity (very fast) movement of the joint, at the very end of the joints available movement.
-Joint manipulations usually creates a audible popping sound!
+Basically, we are using our hands to move your joints in a specific way.
+Think of joint mobilization as “wiggling” your joint around in a particular direction, speed and amplitude.
+Joint manipulation is a small, high-velocity (very fast) movement of the joint, at the very end of the joint’s available movement.
+Joint manipulations usually create an audible popping sound!

-We use mobilizations and manipulations to restore movement and reduce pain and to ultimately get you back to your daily activities.
-When combined with therapeutic exercise, joint mobilizations / manipulations have a much better effect.
+We use mobilizations and manipulations to restore movement and reduce pain and ultimately get you back to your daily activities.
+When combined with therapeutic exercise, joint mobilizations/manipulations have a much better effect.

 - Relieve pain produced by both the joint and the surrounding soft tissues

 - Improve mobility of the joint (like a frozen shoulder) by targeting the connective tissues

 Muscle release techniques (MRT) is another broad category of techniques we use to treat reduced muscle tone and relieve pain.
 We use different combinations of these techniques all of the time!
 Here are a couple of examples:

 - Active and passive muscle release techniques: We’re holding down your muscle and releasing it through stretch and movement combined.